Credit Card Debt Consolidation vs Refinancing – Which Is Right for You?

 It requires applying for a credit card that offers a zero-interest balance transfer option and has a large credit limit.
 The card user can transfer debt from other high-interest cards to the new card and not be charged interest on the balance during the promotional period, which typically lasts 12-18 months.
 After that, the interest rate jumps to its standard rates, which usually are somewhere between 16%-20%.

-There also is a transfer fee of 3%-5% of your balance involved.
+There is also a transfer fee of 3%-5% of your balance involved.
 Sometimes one of the cards you now own will offer interest free periods on balance transfers as a promotion.
 If that isn’t available, shop around for a card that offers a no-interest introductory rate as an incentive.

 To make this strategy work, the borrower must have a high enough credit score to qualify for a 0% interest card and be able to pay off the card balance during the no-interest grace period.